 Now the 78ers will rally outside Sydney’s Russian consulate on Saturday to protest the horrific treatment of gay Chechen men, and the group said all are welcome to join them.

 Russian media and human rights groups claim at least 100 men have been detained and violently tortured “in connection with their non-traditional sexual orientation, or suspicion of such” in multiple secret prisons in the Russian region of Chechnya, with Chechen leader Ramzan Kadyrov planning to “eliminate” gay people from the region.

-The 78ers said in a statement: “The persecution of LGBTI people in many parts of the world is acute and worsening, despite huge strides elsewhere.
+“The persecution of LGBTI people in many parts of the world is acute and worsening, despite huge strides elsewhere,” the 78ers said in a statement.